adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![BOOST!](../assets/DIR-LOCATION/DATE-boosts.jpg)](https://adafru.it/discord)

-Discord now offers "server boosts" we have 12 on our server (level 2), if we get to 50 boosts we get to level 3 and some other good features for the community: +100 emojis for a total of 250, 384 Kbps audio, vanity URL, 100 mb uploads for all members (and all the things we have now, like the server banner).
+Discord now offers "server boosts".
+We have 12 on our server (level 2) and if we get to 50 boosts we get to level 3 and some other good features for the community: +100 emojis for a total of 250, 384 Kbps audio, vanity URL, 100 mb uploads for all members (and all the things we have now, like the server banner).
 Stop by and boost! [https://adafru.it/discord](https://adafru.it/discord).

 ## ICYMI - In case you missed it

 [![ICYMI](../assets/DIR-LOCATION/DATE-icymi.jpg)](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev)

 The wonderful world of Python on hardware!
 This is our first video-newsletter-podcast that we’ve started!
 The news comes from the Python community, Discord, Adafruit communities and more.
 It’s part of the weekly newsletter, then we have a segment on ASK an ENGINEER and this is the video slice from that!
-The complete Python on Hardware weekly VideoCast [playlist is here](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev).
+The complete Python on Hardware weekly videocast [playlist is here](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev).

 This video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).